joomla-projects/vagrant-joomla-testing/README.md

 ### Installation

-Install Vagrant (available for all major operating systems) and navigate to
+Install Vagrant (available for all major operating systems) and navigate with the terminal (or cmd) to this directory.

 ```bash
 vagrant up